linode/docs/docs/guides/kubernetes/migrating-from-aws-lambda-to-knative/index.md

 ## Set Up Knative on LKE

-While there are multiple ways to [install Knative on a Kubernetes cluster](https://knative.dev/docs/install/), the examples in this guide use the YAML manifests method.
+There are multiple ways to [install Knative on a Kubernetes cluster](https://knative.dev/docs/install/).
+The examples in this guide use the YAML manifests method.

-1. First, run the following command to install the Knative CRDs:
+1. Run the following command to install the Knative CRDs:

     ```command
     RELEASE=releases/download/knative-v1.15.2/serving-crds.yaml